publicdocs/uscode/assets/md/titles/usc40/us/usc/t40/stII/ptB/ch51/m__us_usc_t40_s5102.md

 >     “(a)  __In General__  __.—__

 >     Prior to conveyance of title to U.S. Reservation 13 to the District of Columbia under this Act \[see [Pub.
-L. 109–396, title I, § 101][/us/pl/109/396/s101], Dec.
+L. 109–396, title I][/us/pl/109/396/tI], § 101, Dec.
 15, 2006, [120 Stat.
 2711][/us/stat/120/2711]\], the District of Columbia shall convey, with the approval of the Architect of the Capitol and subject to subsections (b) and (c), not more than 12 acres of real property to the Architect of the Capitol.

 >     “(b)  __Title Held by Secretary__  __.—__